 A moderate growing maple – Kenbu may add 5-8″ of new growth per year with good growing conditions.
 Remember a Japanese Maple need good drainage.
 The most important aspect of planting your maple is the right location with good drainage.
 Planting in a hole in clay soil can be a killer.
 To learn about handling clay soil – please see Planting Japanese Maplesand Mounding Japanese Maples.Additionally, ongoing care of your maples is important to maximize their long lasting beauty.
 I recommend reading Care and Maintenance of Japanese Maples and Pruning Japanese Maples to understand how and when trimming your maple should occur.
 The more you know, the more you will appreciate these amazing and adaptable landscape trees.

 Acer palmatum Kenbu can handle full sun to partial shade in well-drained soil.
 In the summer the leaves begin to turn red and finish in the fall with a strong crimson red.
 Estimated height is 6′ tall in 10 years.
 Once established this maple is hardy to -20 degrees.
 USDA zone 5.
 Acer palmatum Kenbu – looks like bamboo – but doesn’t spread.

 First photo shows the thin green leaves and dark bark in spring.
-Second photo was taken in September with the beginning of fall color.
-Both of these photos were taken here at the nursery.
+The second photo shows the Kenbu in my landscape with full sun and the third photo was taken in September with the beginning of fall color.
+All of these photos were taken here at the nursery.